GianlucaFabiani/RPNN_for_Stiff_ODEs/README.md

 1) The van der Pol Equations (vdpp.m)
 2) The Lotka-Volterra ODEs  (LotkaVolterra.m) [as proposed in deepxde python library]
 3) The Robertson index-1 DAEs (Robertson_DAE.m)
-4) A mechanics non autonomous index-1 DAEs model (ex11ode.m) [part of the benchmark problems presented in Shampine (1999), Solving Index-1 DAEs in MATLAB and Simulink]
+4) A mechanics non autonomous index-1 DAEs model (ex11ode.m) [part of the benchmark problems presented in Shampine LF et al. (1999), Solving Index-1 DAEs in MATLAB and Simulink, SIAM review, 41(3)]

 The ODEs function handles are defined in their respective "file".m and their Jacobian in "file"_jac.m To run the examples call "file"_main.m